Interest Talks

 Inside Alcatraz

 Alcatraz has always fascinated me.
-On researching this topic I discovered that it is so much more than the maximum security prison that spanned 30 years.
+Although known as a maximum security prison this only forms part of its long term history.
+I was motivated to research "The Rock" after seeing the movie "Escape from Alcatraz" starring Clint Eastwood.
 In this talk I share its timeline, interesting features, and life as an inmate, through to the tourist attraction that it is today.

 Heroes and Villains of the Titanic